 Walking with History

-Thank you for visiting our website.
-Our aim is to share our love, enjoyment and pride in Faversham , and to support the Faversham Society, both through these pages and our guided Walking with History walks around Faversham.
+Faversham is well worth a visit and we aim to help you enjoy your time with us.
+We want to share our love, enjoyment and pride in Faversham , both through these pages and through our guided Walking with History walks around Faversham.

 The Faversham Society was formed in 1962 in response to the plans to “modernise” Faversham, plans that would have lead to the loss of many of our historic buildings.
 The Faversham that we have today is a direct result of their determination to safeguard our heritage.
 We aim to show it to its best advantage in an entertaining and educational way.